Old man's car: Availability

-As manufacturers have increasingly shifted towards attracting younger buyers, there is now less choice of elderly-friendly cars than there were in the early 2000s.
+As manufacturers have increasingly shifted towards SUV's rather than sedans, and attracting younger buyers, there is now less choice of elderly-friendly cars than there were in the early 2000s.
 In the United States, manufacturers sponsor events that typically attract younger people with cars styled to attract drivers who seek a contemporary design.
 Manufacturers are reluctant to be seen as producing vehicles for the older generation and the reputation that comes with it.
 Traditionally, brands such as Buick, Cadillac, and the Lincoln-Mercury line were the top choices for older buyers, however sales of cars to older buyers have increased more towards the basic versions of mainstream vehicles.

 Adaptations

 Car makers have gradually been adapting vehicles to be elderly-friendly, without necessarily targeting these features at older drivers.
-For instance, larger door handles and improved lighting are beneficial to the older driver while being discrete enough that younger drivers will not associate the changes with older age.
+For instance, larger door handles and improved lighting are beneficial to the older driver while being discreet enough that younger drivers will not associate the changes with older age.
 An ergonomics supervisor at Ford suggested in 2003 that the company are not aiming to build cars specifically for older people, because they will not buy them.
-Instead, discrete changes to lighting or technologies such as parking aids are designed to help drivers of all ages.
+Instead, discreet changes to lighting or technologies such as parking aids are designed to help drivers of all ages.
 Although car makers are increasingly adding gadgets that can aid older drivers, little thought is given as to how they may be a distraction to older drivers.